laravel/nova-docs/3.0/resources/authorization.md

 :::warning Undefined Policy Methods

-If a policy exists but is missing a method for a particular action, the user will not be allowed to perform that action.
+If a policy exists but is missing a method for a particular action, the user will be allowed to perform that action.
 So, if you have defined a policy, don't forget to define all of its relevant authorization methods.
 :::

 ### Hiding Entire Resources